Center for Joint Preservation and Replacement

 Today, there is help for those who have severe pain or disability due to the breakdown of cartilage and bone.
 Total joint replacement, particularly of the knees

 and hips, has demonstrated to be an extremely successful type of surgical procedure in relieving pain and providing good mobility for patients of all ages.

-At the New England Musculoskeletal Institute, our goal is to offer the most sophisticated medical and surgical technologies aimed at improving quality of life.
+At the UConn Musculoskeletal Institute, our goal is to offer the most sophisticated medical and surgical technologies aimed at improving quality of life.
 Through a

 partnership with each patient, our specialists provide a personalized treatment plan tailored to allow individuals to return to a normal lifestyle and eliminate pain.